quantum-quirks/oldperitia/docs/source/introduction.rst

 .. image:: ./images/3dquest.png
    :width: 100
    :alt: Peritia three d quest logo.
 - ``Neurolearn``  *(Designed to revolutionize the way we experience educational content.
-3DQuest offers a captivating and immersive 3D environment where users can explore, learn and interact with objects.
-3DQuest is tailored for individuals with neurodiverse disabilities and aims to provide an inclusive and accessible learning environment.
+Neurolearn offers a captivating and immersive 3D environment where users can explore, learn and interact with objects.
+Neurolearn is tailored for individuals with neurodiverse disabilities and aims to provide an inclusive and accessible learning environment.
 Neurodiversity encompasses a range of conditions such as autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), dyslexia, and other cognitive and developmental differences)*

 - ``Blindsight`` *(A navigation app that assists individuals with visual impairments in navigating indoor and outdoor spaces.
 It can be used to identify objects and landmarks, it real-time audio cues, haptic feedback, and voice commands to provide step-by-step guidance, ensuring safe and independent travel)*.